Ask a doctor about a prescription for ENANTYUM 50 mg/2 ml INJECTABLE SOLUTION AND PERFUSION SOLUTION

 Infections

 Enantyum may mask the signs of an infection, such as fever and pain.
-Therefore, it is possible that Enantyum may delay the appropriate treatment of the infection, which may increase the risk of complications.
-This has been observed in pneumonia caused by bacteria and bacterial skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Consequently, Enantyum may delay the appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while you have an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 During chickenpox, it is recommended to avoid using this medication.